 These drugs work on chemicals in the brain such as dopamine and serotonin.
 You can get them during an episode to help relieve psychosis quickly, and also take them long term to prevent symptoms.

-Your loved one will most likely have to take schizophrenia medication their entire life, even if their symptoms get better.
-They can take antipsychotics as a liquid, a pill, or as an injection.
+You'll most likely have to take schizophrenia medication your entire life, even if your symptoms get better.
+You can take antipsychotics as a liquid, a pill, or as an injection.

-If you think they might have trouble remembering to take medicine every day, they can try a shot they get from their doctor once or twice a month called a long-acting injectable antipsychotic medication (LAI).
+If you think you might have trouble remembering to take medicine every day, you can try a shot you get from your doctor once or twice a month called a long-acting injectable antipsychotic medication (LAI).
 It works just as well as taking a daily pill.

 Doctors will choose which medication is best by looking at the following:

-- How well it works on their symptoms
+- How well it works on your symptoms

 - How much it will cost